ML-KULeuven/KBC-as-PU-Learning/README.md

  cd pylo2
 ```
 Note that Pylo has a lot of functionality we don't need.
-As don't use any bindings to different Prolog engines, we don't need those bindings.
+As we don't Pylo´s bindings to Prolog engines, we don't need those bindings.
-To install Pylo2 without thise bindings, modify its `setup.py` by ading right before the line:
+To install Pylo2 without these bindings, modify its `setup.py` by ading right before the line:
 ```python
 print(f"Building:\n\tGNU:{build_gnu}\n\tXSB:{build_xsb}\n\tSWIPL:{build_swi}")
 ```